 AACOM encourages financially disadvantaged applicants to become DOs.
 Fee waiver requests must be received and processed prior to submitting an AACOMAS application.
-Fee waivers are processed by AACOMAS within two to four weeks from the date of receipt, so applicants should take this into consideration when planning submission of their primary application.
+It may take up to 10 business days from the date the fee waiver request is submitted for the request to be processed by AACOMAS.
+Once a fee waiver request is approved, applicants must submit the primary AACOMAS application within 14 days (including weekends and holidays).
+Applicants should take this into consideration when planning submission of their primary application.

 To process your application for an AACOMAS fee waiver, you must begin your primary application before submitting your request for a fee waiver.
 Do not pay and submit your primary application until you have heard from AACOMAS regarding whether your fee waiver has been approved.
 Your fee waiver will be applied to your application electronically.

 As a rough guide, you may qualify for a fee waiver if your annual income level is within the U.S. Bureau of Census’ low-income threshold for your family’s size.
 The number of fee waivers is limited, however, and financial need does not guarantee a fee waiver.
 Equally, not everyone who submits a fee waiver application will qualify financially for one.